Pedestrian fatalities hit four-decade high in 2021: These states recorded the most

 Georgia

-Georgia reported 348 pedestrian deaths, a 23 percent increase over a year span.
+Georgia reported 348 pedestrian deaths, a 23% increase over a year span.

 New York